ska-telescope/ska-sdp-wflow-pointing-offset/docs/src/docker.rst

 Docker image
 ============

-A Docker image is also available, which contains the full contents of the repository, and it has all the requirements installed.
+A Docker image is also available and it has all the requirements installed.

 It is available from the
 `Central Artifact Repository <https://artefact.skao.int/#browse/browse:docker-all>`_::